Our rating: (4.5/5)

 PIN on glass (on the touchscreen of an industry-approved terminal like Square Terminal) is highly secure.

-The payment terminal needs to be connected to the internet via WiFi.
-Optionally, you can purchase a Hub for Square Terminal that allows you to connect via Ethernet cable.
+The payment terminal needs to be connected with the internet via WiFi or an Ethernet cable (via Hub for Square Terminal).
 It does not work with 4G or other mobile network connections, but accepts chip and PIN offline as long as it is back online within 24 hours.

-Square Terminal can be linked with the Point of Sale app on an iPad, iPhone or Android device, providing a distance between the till screen and card machine.
-It’s also possible to connect the Square Virtual Terminal with the card machine, in this way creating transactions on a laptop to be paid by chip or tap in person.
+Square Terminal can link with the Point of Sale app on an iPad, iPhone or Android device, providing a distance between the till screen and card machine.
+It’s also possible to connect the Square Virtual Terminal by creating a transaction on a laptop and selecting Square Terminal to take the chip or tap transaction in person.

-There are also plenty of add-ons like an online store builder, invoicing, phone payments and connecting with a wide range of business tools.
-Some of these have different charges, but using the Terminal only costs the transaction fee.
+There are also plenty of add-ons like an online store builder, invoicing, phone payments and other business tools on the Square platform.
+Some of these have paid plans, but using the Terminal just costs the transaction fee.

 Summary of our Square Terminal ratings: